pardot/marketing-cloud-account-engagement-for-wordpress/README.md

-# Pardot Plugin for WordPress
+# Account Engagement Plugin for WordPress
-Integrate Pardot with WordPress: easily track visitors, embed forms and dynamic content in pages and posts, or use the forms or dynamic content widgets.
+Integrate Account Engagement with WordPress: easily track visitors, embed forms and dynamic content in pages and posts, or use the forms or dynamic content widgets.

 ## Description

 Say hello to marketing automation simplicity!
-With a single login, your self-hosted WordPress installation will be securely connected with Pardot.
+With a single login, your self-hosted WordPress installation will be securely connected with Account Engagement.
 With the selection of your campaign, you'll be able to track visitors and work with forms and dynamic content without touching a single line of code.
-You can use the widget to place a form or dynamic content anywhere a sidebar appears, or embed them in a page or post using a shortcode or the Pardot button on the Visual Editor's toolbar.
+You can use the widget to place a form or dynamic content anywhere a sidebar appears, or embed them in a page or post using a shortcode or the Account Engagement button on the Visual Editor's toolbar.

 ## Installation

-1. Upload `pardot-for-wordpress/trunk` to your `/wp-content/plugins/` directory or go to Plugins > Add New in your WordPress Admin area and search for Pardot.
+1. Upload `pardot-for-wordpress/trunk` to your `/wp-content/plugins/` directory or go to Plugins > Add New in your WordPress Admin area and search for Account Engagement.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to Settings > Pardot Settings and authenticate with Salesforce SSO.
+3. Go to Settings > Account Engagement Settings and authenticate with Salesforce SSO.
 4. Select your campaign (for tracking code usage).

 ### Authenticating with Salesforce SSO